morrownr/USB-WiFi/Performance_Comparison.md

 -----

-Note: Additional adapters were tested but were eliminated if their Signal Level was above -65 dBm.
+Note: Additional adapters were tested but were eliminated if their Signal Level was worse than -65 dBm.

 Notes about the Netgear A6210 adapter: It likely appears at the end of the list because of its design.
 It is designed for portability, not long